jellyM0on/payment-req-sys/README.md

   - Accountants can approve manager approved requests
   - Admins can approve accountant approved requests
   - Requests made by managers are auto-approved at the manager stage
-  - Requests made by accountant managers can be approved by any other accountant manager
+  - Requests made by accountant managers can be approved by any other accountant (employee or manager) in the accounting stage
   - Requests made by admins are auto-approved at the manager stage and requires self-approval at the admin stage
 - User Management
   - Admins can create user accounts and edit existing accounts' assigned role and manager